Aegis Ballistic Missile Defense System: Target for simulating endo-atmospheric flight of DF-21 ASBM

 A December 16, 2016, press report states the following:

 The Missile Defense Agency (MDA) said its new Sea Based Terminal (SBT) system achieved its second ballistic missile intercept during a Dec.
 14 test over the Pacific Ocean.

-During the test, the USS John Paul Jones (DDG-53)... fired a salvo of two Raytheon [RTN] Standard Missile-6 (SM-6) interceptors in immediate succession against a medium-range ballistic missile target launched from the Pacific Missile Range Facility on Kauai, Hawaii.
+During the test, the USS John Paul Jones (DDG-53) ... fired a salvo of two Raytheon [RTN] Standard Missile-6 (SM-6) interceptors in immediate succession against a medium-range ballistic missile target launched from the Pacific Missile Range Facility on Kauaʻi, Hawaii.
 The first interceptor was not armed and was designed to collect test data, MDA said.
-The second interceptor, which carried an explosive warhead, intercepted the Lockheed Martin-built target….
+The second interceptor, which carried an explosive warhead, intercepted the Lockheed Martin-built target.

 MDA called the target "complex" but declined to elaborate.
 However, according to the Missile Defense Advocacy Alliance, the target emulated China's Dong-Feng 21 (DF-21), a ballistic missile equipped with a maneuverable re-entry vehicle and designed to destroy U.S., aircraft carriers.
 The event, designated Flight Test Standard Missile-27 (FTM-27), was SBT's first salvo test and its second intercept in as many tries.

 In March 2020, Mike Griffin, the Under Secretary of Defense for Research and Engineering, revealed that SM-6 missile was being considered for hypersonic defense and that there are plans to test it against an actual hypersonic boost-glide vehicle in the 2023 Fiscal Year.

 An April 14, 2021 press report stated:

-The Missile Defense Agency, together with the U.S. Navy, plan to test an SM-6 missile against an "advanced maneuvering threat," a term that has been used in relation to unpowered hypersonic boost-glide vehicles, later this year.
+The Missile Defense Agency, together with the U.S. Navy, plan to test an SM-6 missile against an "advanced maneuvering threat", a term that has been used in relation to unpowered hypersonic boost-glide vehicles, later this year.
 The Pentagon says that unspecified versions of the SM-6 have already demonstrated some degree of capability against these types of weapons, examples of which Russia and China have already begun putting to service.
 A new variant of the SM-6, the Block IB, is already under development and will itself be able to reach hypersonic speeds.
-Barbara McQuiston, a senior U.S. official currently performing the duties of the Under Secretary of Defense for Research and Engineering, including mention of the scheduled SM-6 test in her testimony before the Senate Appropriations Committee's Subcommittee on Defense yesterday….
+Barbara McQuiston, a senior U.S. official currently performing the duties of the Under Secretary of Defense for Research and Engineering, including mention of the scheduled SM-6 test in her testimony before the Senate Appropriations Committee's Subcommittee on Defense yesterday.

 Flight tests to date

-As of April 2024, Aegis BMDS has performed 45 successful intercepts in 54 attempts against ballistic missile targets.
+As of December 2024, Aegis BMDS has performed 46 successful intercepts in 55 attempts against ballistic missile targets.